Why We Should Encourage Pregnant Women to be Active

-There are pockets of fantastic work happening locally in Devon, the rise of One Fit Mumma, Buggy Fit and Active Mums, are all wonderful examples of specific sessions developed for pregnant and post-natal mums.
+There are pockets of fantastic work happening locally in Devon.
+The rise of One Fit Mumma, Buggy Fit and Active Mums, are wonderful examples of specific sessions developed for pregnant and post-natal mums.
 But more general offers and experiences for women are not always so positive.

-Women I have personally spoken to about this topic, have all recounted experiences and comments like “are you still doing that”, “take it easy”, “you should take care”, “are you sure it’s safe?”
+Women I have personally spoken to about this topic, have all recounted experiences and comments.
+Such as, “are you still doing that”, “take it easy”, “you should take care”, “are you sure it’s safe?”

 One woman even shared the fact she was asked to leave her class as it wasn’t safe for her to be involved.
 Despite the fact, she felt, that it was her decision to make.

-Fear seems to be a significant factor, both for the professionals delivering physical activity sessions and for women who want to do everything they can for the development of a healthy baby.
+Fear seems to be a significant factor.
+This is for both the professionals delivering physical activity sessions and for women who want to do everything they can for the development of a healthy baby.

 The Good News

 Public Health England, Sport England and an exciting partnership of academics are addressing this very topic.
-One outcome is the recently the updated version of the current physical activity guidelines for pregnant women as well as guidelines for women following childbirth.
+One outcome is the recently updated version of the current physical activity guidelines for pregnant women, as well as guidelines for women following childbirth.
 There will also be a specific module developed for the excellent Moving Medicine resource.

 We all have a role in shifting the social norms that are deeply rooted in our culture, and challenge the sceptics out there that will be caught saying ‘are you sure you should be doing that?
 Shouldn’t you be resting’.